Is email marketing effective? As a small business owner, you might ask yourself that very question about email

 7. Tell a story

 According to Marketing Sherpa, most people spend 20 seconds on your email, so you must hook in your readers quickly.

 Even if your content marketing is a little dry (which happens sometimes), spicing it up with storytelling will make your email copy sing.

 Organize events chronologically from beginning to end.
 Use real anecdotes and expand on them.
 Be sure to include emotions, as they allow your reader to connect with your “characters.”

 You can talk about your sadness and disappointment in your ordeals until you finally opened the doors to your own company.
 Then, you can talk about your feelings of triumph and excitement.

 People want to read about real people.
 If you give your audience something interesting to read, not only will they hang on to your every word, but they will wait with bated breath until your next email!

 8. Be funny

 Not every small business has a dramatic coming-of-age story, and that’s okay.
 If you don’t quite have enough trials and tribulations, you could always try a different tact for email writing.

 Now, humor is not for every kind of company, that’s for sure.
 You must have to be…well, funny.
 Otherwise, your emails could come across as brash and even offensive.

-If you can harness the power of humor, a few funny stories or relatable anecdotes injected into your emails will not only get your subscribers reading, but they’ll be chuckling as they do so.
+If you can harness the power of humor, a few funny stories or relatable anecdotes injected into your emails will get your subscribers reading, and they’ll be chuckling as they do so.

 9. Send emails often

 Everyone has been bombarded by that one company that doesn’t know when to stop.
 What do you do when those emails become too much?
 You unsubscribe or send the emails to the spam filter.

-While there are tons of stats about what times to send your emails, what about how often? eCommerce automation service Omnisend, which targets small businesses, says two to four emails monthly is the sweet spot for effective email marketing.
+While there are many stats about when to send your emails, what about how often? eCommerce automation service Omnisend, which targets small businesses, says two to four emails monthly is the sweet spot for effective email marketing.

 That’s how many emails more than half of Omnisend’s clients sent.
 Sending a single email monthly was the second most popular choice at 32%.